oracle-quickstart/oci-hpc-runbook-namd/Documentation/ManualDeployment.md

  4. Click <img src="https://github.com/oracle-quickstart/oci-hpc-runbook-parabricks/blob/main/images/create.png" height="25">.

  5. After a few minutes, the instances will turn green, meaning it is up and running.
 Click on the instance name in the console to identify the public IP.
-You can now connect using `ssh ubuntu@xx.xx.xx.xx` from the machine using the key that was provided during the creation.
+You can now connect using `ssh opc@xx.xx.xx.xx` from the machine using the key that was provided during the creation.

 **If you are using Oracle Linux 7.6 on a machine with GPU's, during instance definition, select the advanced options at the bottom-->select image.
 Ensure the image specified is the one that contains GPU in its name.
 That will remove the need to install any driver.**